agent18/agent18.github.io/_posts/2020-06-01-the-last-dance-career.markdown

 The Impact with DS seems to be high in the order of 150k (and more maybe) donations.
-Getting a job in the US seems to be coming in with a probability of less than 50% be it Master's or be it the L1 route (most of them are not in my control).
+Getting a job in the US seems to be coming in with a probability of less than 50% (most of which are not in my control) be it Master's or be it the L1 route .

-If this path is chosen, there is a good chance that I am unable to sink my teeth into up-skilling myself, to break into EA (during the 4-8 years of pursuing this path).
+If this path is chosen, there is a "good chance" that I am unable to sink my teeth into up-skilling myself in other things such as EA (during the 4-8 years of pursuing this path).

 I would be in my 33-36's if I crash and burn.
 I am afraid its gonna be "much harder than now" to try EA as I would have passed several crucial years (4-7) where I could have spent learning skills related to an EA.

 **EA route**

 So far we have seen that breaking into EA can take 2-5 years and a "lot of hard work".
-The probabilities for success are unclear, but the impact seems to have a lot of potential i.e., >350k`$` (the lower limit could be as low as few k's; very hard to estimate currently).
+The probabilities for success are unclear, but the impact seems to have a lot of potential i.e., >350k`$` (the lower limit could be as low as few k`$`; very hard to estimate currently).

 If this path is chosen, it means that I still need a day job (25-40 hrs).
 Continuing to work on my usual MechE job is possible until a